utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-About 90% of all criminal cases in Utah enter the guilty plea.
-As a result, a considerable percentage of guilty verdicts in Utah result from guilty pleas and agreements.
+About 90% of all criminal cases in Utah result in a guilty plea, so a considerable percentage of guilty verdicts in Utah result from guilty pleas and agreements.
 Nonetheless, state court statistics reveal that about one in ten cases is still resolved through criminal trial proceedings.

 When does a Criminal Defendant Have the Right to a Trial?